rfzeg/RoboND-Perception-Project/README.md

 # 3D Perception Project

 I programmed a PR2 robot that uses data from a RGB-D sensor to identify objects on a cluttered tabletop.
 The data captured by the sensor runs trough a perception pipeline that allows to identify target objects.
 With this information the robot can pick up target objects from a so-called “Pick-List” and place them in corresponding dropboxes.
-The process of development of this perception pipeline involves various stages which I describe bellow in a step by step manner.
+The multiple stages involved in the creation of this perception process are described bellow in a step by step manner.

 PLACEHOLDER FOR IMAGE